Flammulina velutipes

 Flammulina velutipes, the velvet foot, velvet stem, velvet shank or wild enoki, is a species of gilled mushroom in the family Physalacriaceae.
 The species occurs in Europe and North America.

 Taxonomy

 The species was originally described from England by botanist William Curtis in 1782 as Agaricus velutipes.
 It was transferred to the genus Flammulina by Rolf Singer in 1951.

 Until recently, F. velutipes was considered to be conspecific with the Asian F. filiformis, cultivated for food as "enokitake" or "golden needle mushroom", but DNA sequencing shows that the two are distinct.

+Flammulina velutipes on the fracture of the saw cut of a willow branch.

 Description

 F. velutipes grows up to 10 cm tall and wide.
 The cap is light orange, darker toward the center.
 The stem fades to a darker color near the base.
 The flesh of the cap is yellow, while that of the stem is brown.
 The odour and flavour are pleasant.
 The spore print is white.